 |

-Calculations have shown that an average molten mass can be transported in 41 days through a 6m wide and 30km long Dike*.
-Thus, a batholith of 6,000km3 can filled up within only 350 years.
-A ‘bit by bit’ filling over tens of thousands of years is impossible because the traces to such a process are missing.
-At the the interface between an old and a young granite stocks, the already cooled old stock would be reheated and recristallised by the newly arriving hot one.
-Thickness and signs of reheating in the surrounding rocks of Feeder-Dikes** confirm this conclusion.
+Calculations have shown that an average molten mass can be transported in forty-one days through a 6 m wide and 30 km long Dike*.
+Thus, a batholith of 6,000 km3 can form within only 350 years.
+A bit by bit filling over tens of thousands of years is impossible because the traces of such a process are missing.
+At the interface between old and young granite stocks, the old cooled stock would be reheated and re-crystallised by the newly arriving hot one.
+Thickness and signs of reheating in the surrounding rocks of feeder-dikes** confirm this conclusion.

-Chemical analyses show, in certain cases, that no chemical balance could be achieved between the molten mass and the remaining rock in the source area, before the magma was withdrawn.
-These observations make sense, if a lot of magma was formed in a short time in a narrowly delimited area of the under-crust and the material experienced chemical homogenisation either before segregation or at the time of intrusion.
+In certain cases, chemical analyses show that no chemical balance could be achieved between the molten mass and the remaining rock in the source area before the magma was withdrawn.
+If, in a short amount of time, a lot of magma formed in a narrowly delimited area under the Earths crust, and the material experienced chemical homogenisation either before segregation or at the time of intrusion, these observations make sense.

 Epidote:

 A very strong indication for fast transportation is the mineral epidote, which is found in some batholiths.
-Epidote is only stable below about 20km and in contact with magma.
-According to experimental investigations, the 0.5mm epidote grains of the Front Range disintegrate at 800 ºC in 50 years, when they make their way into the upper crust.
-In the case of White-Creek-Batholith, a flow rate of at least 700m a year has been calculated from the size of the grains found at the assumed temperature and depth before the ascent of the magma.
+Epidote is only stable when it is about 20 km below the Earths surface and in contact with magma.
+According to experiments, 0.5 mm grains of epidote from the Front Range disintegrate when they make their way into the upper crust in fifty years at 800 ºC.
+In the case of White-Creek-Batholith, a flow rate of at least 700 m a year has been calculated based on the size of the grains found at the assumed temperature and depth, before the ascent of the magma.
 Thus, the creation of a batholith in decades to centuries is definitely realistic.

 Fast intrusion of granite molten mass through dikes:

 The controversy concerning magma transportation is in full swing (1).
-In spite of many knowledge gaps, it can be established with remarkable clarity, that in the Earth’s interior, large-scale processes are running (or at least, have run for certain periods of the Earth’s history), which are faster by many orders of magnitude than the normally estimated geological rates, such as the movement of plates in plate tectonics (presently several centimetres per year).
+In spite of many gaps in knowledge, it can be established with remarkable clarity, that within the Earths interior, large-scale processes are taking place, or at least have occurred for certain periods of the Earths history, which are many magnitudes faster than the typically-estimated geological rates, such as the movement of plates in plate tectonics (presently several centimetres per year).

 |

-Dikes are plate-like, very extensive bodies of rock consisting of magmatic rock, which fill in the larger fissures and cut or traverse the surrounding rock.
+Dikes are very extensive bodies of plate-like magmatic rock which fill in the larger fissures and cut or traverse the surrounding rock.

 |